zetong-zhang/zcurvepy-docs/docs/source/pythonapi.md

 #### `ZCurvePlotter.x_prime_curve`

-Calculate x' values and the slope k.
+Calculate x' values and the slope 'k'.

 **Background**
 The different patterns of the species-specific, conserved nucleotide distribution are helpful to extract some recognition variables to identify gene starts.
 In prokaryotic genomes, a major jump in xn occurs in the region of −14 to −7 for the true start codons, but not for the non-coding ORFs.
 It is likely caused by purine-rich SD sequence.Therefore the features of mononucleotide frequencies near the true start codons are notably different from those of the upstream and downstream false starts.